Tel Qana

 Tel Qana (Arabic: Tell el-Mukhmar, Hebrew: תל קנה) is an archaeological site and historical mound situated in the Yarkon river basin, near the confluence of Wadi Qana and the Yarkon.
 It is situated 3 km east of Ramat HaSharon, 5 km south of Ra'anana, and 4.5 km northwest of Tel Afek.
-The mound spans an area of 25 dunams and rises to a height of around 12 meters its the surrounding, and includes finds from the Early, Middle, and Late Bronze Ages, Iron Age I–II, and the Persian, Roman, and Byzantine periods.
+The mound spans an area of 25 dunams.It includes finds from the Early, Middle, and Late Bronze Ages, Iron Age I–II, and the Persian, Roman, and Byzantine periods.

 Etymology

 The Crusader name of the site was Filie de Comar.
 The site is mentioned in a boundary description in Hasseki Sultan imaret's endowment deed, dated to 1552.
 The name is listed as Tall bin muḫmārrecte /Tall il-muḫmār/ “the mound of Mukhmar.”
 Muḫmār might be an ancient Canaanite/Biblical Hebrew survival of mkmr “snare”.

 The modern Hebrew name of the site derives from Wadi Qana, near which it stands.